Updated On

 Credit: Canva

-• Keep produce clean: Wash your fruits and vegetables as soon as you bring them home to remove any larvae on the produce.
+• Keep produce clean: Wash your fruits and vegetables as soon as you bring them home to remove any larvae.

-• Buy only what you think you will eat: Old produce is the biggest attractant for fruit flies.
-If you notice you still have some fruits or veggies left, and you won’t eat them soon, it’s best to prepare the fresh produce now and save a trip to the grocery store later.
+• Buy only what you think you’ll eat: Old produce is the biggest attractant for fruit flies.
+If you have fruits or veggies around that you don’t plan to eat soon, it’s best to go ahead and consume them, saving a trip to the grocery store in the process.

-• Keep your recycling clean: One thing that you may not think of is rinsing out your recycling.
-An empty bottle of fruit juice, for example, still has remnants of juice in it that fruit flies can smell.
+• Keep your recycling clean: One measure you may not think of is rinsing out your recycling.
+An empty bottle of fruit juice, for example, still has remnants of juice that fruit flies can smell.
 Cleaning your recycling before you toss it can help prevent flies from making a home in your container.

 • Be vigilant with clean up: Clean up all spills as they occur rather than waiting until later.
 This deters fruit flies from investigating the mess.